jamesmcginnis/cuckoo-calculator-card/README.md

 ## ✨ Features

 ### Core
-- 🍏 **Apple-inspired design** — dark glass card with rounded keys, large display and colour-coded operator buttons matching the iOS Calculator aesthetic
+- 🖤 **Dark glass design** — frosted card with rounded keys, large display and colour-coded operator buttons
 - 🔢 **Full arithmetic** — add, subtract, multiply, divide, percentage, sign toggle and decimal input
 - 📺 **Live expression display** — shows the current expression above the main number as you build it
-- 🔄 **AC / C toggle** — automatically switches between All Clear and Clear Entry, exactly like iOS
+- 🔄 **AC / C toggle** — automatically switches between All Clear and Clear Entry
 - ✨ **Active operator highlight** — the selected operator inverts to white-on-accent while waiting for the next operand
-- 📱 **Mobile optimised** — touch-friendly layout designed for iPhone dashboards
+- 📱 **Mobile optimised** — touch-friendly layout designed for phone dashboards

+### Memory
+- 🧠 **Memory pill buttons** — mc, mr, m+, m− and ms displayed as frosted-glass pills that sit flush with the card aesthetic
+- 💡 Memory pills highlight automatically when a value is stored

 ### Scientific Mode
 - 🧪 **Scientific functions** — sin, cos, tan, log, ln, √, x², 1/x, π and xʸ
 - 🔬 Toggled on or off from the visual editor — hidden by default for a clean look

-### Memory
-- 🧠 **Memory functions** — mc, mr, m+, m− and ms
-- 💡 Memory buttons highlight automatically when a value is stored

 ### Home Assistant Integration
 - ✏️ **Writes results to HA entities** — optionally push the `=` result to any `input_number` or `number` entity